The World-Famous Jacobite Express Train

 Whilst you are in Mallaig, there are a host of different shops, bars and restaurants waiting to serve you lunch and the pretty village is well worth a stroll around to soak up the beautiful atmosphere.

-The Jacobite Train and the Glenfinnan Viaduct
+The Glenfinnan Viaduct

 History of The Jacobite Train